abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 wrong.
 It should be this way.
 It shouldn’t be that way.* We believe it over and over again, a thousand times a day.
 We believe in our judgments and take them to be absolutely real.
-But with some equanimity, the mind has the ability to recognize that this is called “right” because of a reason, and it’s called “wrong” because of a reason.
+But with some equanimity, the mind has the ability to recognize that this is called “right” because of a reason, and this is called “wrong” because of a reason.
 There’s a cause, and “right” and “wrong” are simply effects.

 Consider reflecting on a simple thing like eating.
 Because we have human bodies, we become hungry and need to eat.
 Needing to keep the body going